 \section{Abstract}

 A myriad of algorithms for the automatic analysis of brain MR images is available to support clinicians in their decision-making.
-For brain tumor patients, the image acquisition time series typically starts with a scan that is already pathological.
-This poses problems, as many algorithms are designed to analyze healthy brains and provide no guarantees for images featuring lesions.
+For brain tumor patients, the image acquisition time series typically starts with an already pathological scan.
+This poses problems, as many algorithms are designed to analyze healthy brains and provide no guarantee for images featuring lesions.
 Examples include but are not limited to algorithms for brain anatomy parcellation, tissue segmentation, and brain extraction.
-To solve this dilemma, we introduce the BraTS 2023 inpainting challenge.
-Here, the participants' task is to explore inpainting techniques to synthesize healthy brain scans from lesioned ones.
+To solve this dilemma, we introduce the BraTS inpainting challenge.
+Here, the participants explore inpainting techniques to synthesize healthy brain scans from lesioned ones.
 The following manuscript contains the task formulation, dataset, and submission procedure.
-Later it will be updated to summarize the findings of the challenge.
-The challenge is organized as part of the BraTS 2023 challenge hosted at the MICCAI 2023 conference in Vancouver, Canada.
+Later, it will be updated to summarize the findings of the challenge.
+The challenge is organized as part of the ASNR-BraTS MICCAI challenge.

 \keywords{BraTS, challenge, brain, tumor, segmentation, machine learning, artificial intelligence, AI, infill, in-painting, \emph{challenge specific keyword}}